-The proposal should have a minimum lengh of 1200 words and a maximum length of 1500 words - all inclusive - and should be written in English.
+The proposal should have a minimum length of 1200 words and a maximum length of 1500 words (the reference list is included in the word count) and should be written in English.
 Please include word count at the top of your research proposal.